Forensics: Degrees and Jobs for Military & Veterans

 - Law Firms

 - Insurance Companies

 A career in forensics prepares students for fantastic job opportunities with excellent pay.
 A career in forensics appeals to those from a wide variety of backgrounds.
 Forensic workers have a vast array of backgrounds and interests including:

 - Social sciences

-With the growing availability of certificate and degree programs for veterans in Forensics, this career field is especially appealing for those seeking to jump start a stable and profitable career.
+With the growing availability of certificate and degree programs for veterans in Forensics, this career field is especially appealing for those seeking to jump-start a stable and profitable career.

+Yes, a degree in Forensics is worth it if you a seeking an interesting and rewarding career with excellent pay!
 Forensic science technicians earn a median annual wage of $61,000 according to BLS.
 The U.S. Bureau of Labor Statistics expects the number of employed forensic science technicians will grow by 31 percent over the next decade, faster than the average for all occupations.
 Job opportunities and pay increase considerably with degree levels.